-In this article we cover how you use, manage and set up the Soundtrack player 3 which is our latest version of the player.
-If you have an older version of the player (if it doesn't have LED lights) please visit this article for more accurate information.
+In this article we cover how to use, manage and set up Soundtrack player 3 which is our latest version.
+If you are using Soundtrack Player 1 or 2, please visit this article.

 An introduction to the LED lights

-The player has two LED lights that will communicate the players status.
-The left LED light will tell you if you have an internet connection and the right will show you if the music is playing.
+The player has two LED lights.
+The left one indicates if there's an internet connection while the right one will show you if the music is playing.

-The Soundtrack player's LED lights makes it easy to know the connection status of your device.
-Below is an overview of what each color indicates about your player's connectivity status.
+The LED lights make it easy to know the connection status of your device.
+Here's what each color indicates about your player's connectivity status:

 Trying to connect

-When the player is trying to connect, the left LED light will turn yellow.
+When the player is trying to connect, the left LED light is orange.

-When the player is connected, the left LED light will turn green.
+Once the player is successfully connected, the left LED light will turn green.

 Failed to connect

-If the left LED light blinks yellow, the player has failed to connect to the internet.
-Make sure to check that your ethernet cable is plugged in correctly and check your router for internet connection.
+If the left LED light is flashing orange, the player has failed to connect to the internet using the ethernet cable.

-- Log in to business.soundtrackyourbrand.com, go to your zone and click on Hardware device Soundtrack player and enter the device ID found on the bottom of the box.
+- Log in to business.soundtrackyourbrand.com, go to "locations" and choose the one you want to edit.
+Click on "pair player" and choose Hardware device.
+Enter the device ID found underneath the box.

 - Connect the power cable.
 A light will show up on the front side of the box when it’s on.

-- Connect the ethernet cable to give the streaming box Internet access, as well as an audio cable (RCA cable or 3.5mm audio cable) between the streaming box and your sound system.
+- Connect the ethernet cable to give the streaming box Internet access, as well as an audio cable (RCA cable or 3.5mm audio cable) to your sound system.

 Using static IP